NYgramps/dirtree/README.md

 _html_ file created by running the appropriate *perl* script for the underlying operating system displays a
 **collapsible tree** of subdirectories, with associated sizes, for manipulation by the user to easily visualize disc usage.
 The basic unit displayed is a subdirectory, not a file!
-Generated _html_ files are supported by plain vanilla *javascript* and *css*.
+Generated _html_ files are supported by plain vanilla *javascript* and *css*, and are not dependent on the internet, that is, they work offline.